Posted on August 07 2019

 Daydreaming might not come easy at first.
 You may find your brain resisting the process.
 If you're getting stuck, try doing a mindless task like washing the dishes or vacuuming your house.
 Give your mind the pleasure of just focusing on a single job.

 If daydreaming doesn't excite you, meditation could be a transformational practice to introduce into your morning routine.

 When we're overwhelmed, it can feel like the more you get accomplished, the happier you feel.
-Sure, there is something to be said about being productive, but our joy should not depend on a piece of paper listing our tasks.
+Sure, there is something to be said about being productive, but our joy and mental health should not depend on a piece of paper listing our tasks.